 In the past few decades, wood has emerged as a style statement.
 Accessories like earrings, neckpieces, key rings, hair sticks are so common these days.
 Lately, it is not uncommon to find wood sunglasses and watches too.
 Wood accessories give you a feeling of connection to nature.
 Being woods in trend, Sandalwood and Zebrawood has gained the limelight.

 If you are also willing to buy to adorn or accessorize your home, better you spend some time knowing more about the characteristics and other important information about these trees.

 Origin of These Trees, characteristics, and properties about these both kinds of woods.

 Zebrawood grows in the central region of West Africa.
 The wood particularly grows in tropical rainforests of Cameroon, Gabon, and the Congo.
-It generally grows in pure sand.
-Additionally, it can commonly be found growing beside riverbanks and streams in inland rainforests as well as coastal areas.
+It grows in pure sand.
+It can commonly be found growing beside riverbanks and streams in inland rainforests and coastal areas.

 The colours of Zebrawood can range from black or dark brown stripes on cream to golden-yellow background.
 Zebrawood is a heavy wood, approximately 48lbs/cu.ft.
 The wood includes coarse structure along with open pores, and a wavy to interlock grain pattern.